Selected Correspondence Vineeto

 Now, in the case of love, you are the doctor and you are the patient and there is no chloroform.
 The only operating knife you got is your intelligence.
 And when you cut, you need to be precise and careful, not to let any infected part of the appendix stay in the body.

 Ok, what I mean by appendix is the particular passionate dream we have with love.
 Men dreaming one kind of dream, women dreaming another kind.
-I have written about the dream and how I got rid of it in ‘A Bit of Vineeto’ of our Journal.
+I have written about the dream and how I got rid of it in ‘A Bit of Vineeto’.
 I copied that part for you here.

 That very evening the situation changed.
 My pining stopped.
 The fog in the head cleared.
 My expectations disappeared.
 I could again stand on my own feet and equally enjoy the time when I was by myself.
 I had recovered my autonomy – my autonomy in the sense that I am the only one in my life who is responsible for my happiness.